Off-Campus Work-study Program

 After the Application has been submitted, the contract will require additional UTRGV approval before completing the agreement.

 Once signatures have been received, the new Agency will be contacted to schedule an orientation either in person or over the phone to go over the next details.
-Including Supervisor Expectations, UTRGV Work-study Coordinators role, job postings, interviewing, timecard certification, etc. A Supervisor manual will also be provided during the orientation.
+Including Supervisor Expectations, UTRGV Work-Study Coordinators' role, job postings, interviewing, timecard certification, etc. A Supervisor's manual will also be provided during the orientation.

-In the summer is when we begin renewing our partnerships for the new academic year.
+In the summer, we begin renewing our partnerships for the new academic year.
 Your Agency should have a main contact listed to send the New Year contracts to.
 The Work-study Coordinator will email your designated contact the new contract and other program requirements.
-Please be sure fill out and mail the originals to the address below:
+Please be sure to fill out and mail the originals to the address below:

 Financial Aid ESSBL 1.151